GlenDC/L10n.unity/package/Assets/L20n/README.txt

 > Is there no simpler way to add/modify translations?

     A free-to-use editor is in development and will be released in the near future.
+Feel free to mail me in case you want to know more about it.
+    The editor will be open source and contributions will be possible in the future.

 -----
 4. License
 ---

-This project: Licensed under the Apache License, Version 2.0.
+This project is licensed under the Apache License, Version 2.0.